databrickslabs/delta-oms/docs/content/_index.md

 Please follow the [Getting Started]({{%relref "getting_started/_index.md" %}}) guide for instructions on using DeltaOMS on Databricks environment.

+You can also follow the [notebooks](/assets/demo) for an end to end demonstration of DeltaOMS execution and analysis.

 ## Releasing the Project
 DeltaOMS is released as a `jar` and `notebooks` for setting up Databricks jobs.
 It also provides few sample notebooks for typical analysis.